Benjamin Henshawe: Anna Henshawe and William Geere

-As a widow, Anne Bonham Henshaw served Henrietta Maria as a silkwoman.
-With William Geere, she supplied "deep gold and silver French caulworke" fringes set with 100 silver roses to edge carnation velvet table carpets, chairs, and stools, completing a suite of furniture matching a bed.
+As the "executrix" of her husband, the widowed Anne Bonham Henshaw made payments to David Cunningham of Auchenharvie.
+The money was owed by her late husband as a receiver of royal income from Somerset.
+She continued to serve Henrietta Maria as a silkwoman.
+With William Geere, a London draper, she supplied "deep gold and silver French caulworke" fringes set with 100 silver roses to edge carnation velvet table carpets, chairs, and stools, completing a suite of furniture matching a bed.
 They also provided "fingerwork string" cords and tassels for the chapel at Somerset House.
 Geere and Anna Henshawe sold goods worth £1000 to Theophilus Howard, 2nd Earl of Suffolk.

 Geere also worked for the Countess of Arundel at Tart Hall.
 He worked with Ralph Grynder to supply "flatt finger worke stringe" for the Queen's House at Greenwich.
 Geere, a warden of the Company of Drapers and an investor in the East India Company, was like Henshawe, a captain of the Artillery Company.
 Geere had attracted criticism in 1623 from the newly formed incorporation of the Gold Wire Drawers of the City of London for selling quantities of inferior products.
 He bought Lauderdale House at Highgate in 1632, and sold or mortgaged the property to Mary Sutton, Countess of Home, the mother-in-law of John Maitland, 1st Duke of Lauderdale.
 When the Earl of Lauderdale was declared "delinquent" in 1648, his furnishings in London were sold and Geere was made to repay £1,700 which he had from the Countess of Home.
 A delay to the sales was ignored.
 According to Bulstrode Whitelocke, officers from Haberdasher's Hall who came to collect Lauderdale's goods were resisted by a "file of musquetiers".

+Anne Henshawe and William Geere were involved in the affairs of James, Earl of Suffolk in November 1648.
+He claimed that his father, Theophilus, Duke of Suffolk, had owed them £1,000 and made a bond for repayment.
+The bond had been transferred to Charles I and it was threatened that the Earl would have to sell lands to meet the debt.

 Geere obtained significant furnishings and art works from the royal collection in 1650 in recompense of debts.
 Geere bought cloths of estate and Anthony van Dyck's portrait of The Five Children of Charles I. He died in 1654.
 Anna Henshawe petitioned to recover debts due to her, and an annuity sequestered by Parliament.
 She had one of her petitions printed in 1654, and was awarded £8,000 in December 1655.